 The SEC has declared immediately effective (yet another) proposed change to the rules of an exchange—this one from the NYSE.
 The NYSE has adopted new Section 312.03T of the NYSE Listed Company Manual, which will provide a temporary exception, through June 30, 2020, from the application of the shareholder approval requirements for specified issuances of 20% or more of the outstanding shares (Section 312.03) and, in certain narrow circumstances, by a limited exception for issuances to related parties or other capital-raising issuances that could be considered equity compensation (Sections 312.03 and 303A.08).
 Although not entirely congruent, the exception appears to be modeled closely on the comparable Nasdaq exception that was approved just over a week ago.
 (See this PubCo post.)
 In light of the unprecedented disruption in the economy as a result of COVID-19, many listed companies “are experiencing urgent liquidity needs during this period of crisis due to lost revenues and maturing debt obligations.”
 The temporary exception is designed to respond to this unprecedented emergency and to help companies access necessary capital quickly.

-Section 312.03(c) of the Manual requires shareholder approval prior to the issuance of common stock, or of securities convertible into or exercisable for common stock, in any transaction or series of related transactions if the common stock has or will equal or exceed 20% of the voting power outstanding or if the number of shares of common stock to be issued is or will equal 20% or more of the common stock outstanding, except for public offerings for cash, private financings for cash at a price at least equal to the “Minimum Price,” or securities convertible into or exercisable for common at a price at least equal to the Minimum Price.
+Section 312.03(c) of the Manual requires shareholder approval prior to the issuance of common stock, or of securities convertible into or exercisable for common stock, in any transaction or series of related transactions if the common stock has or will equal or exceed 20% of the voting power outstanding or if the number of shares of common stock to be issued is or will equal 20% or more of the common stock outstanding, except for public offerings for cash, any bona fide private financing, if financing involves a sale of common stock, for cash, at a price at least as great as the “Minimum Price,” or securities convertible into or exercisable for common stock, for cash, if the conversion or exercise price is at least equal to the Minimum Price.
 The “Minimum Price” is the lower of: (i) the official closing price immediately preceding the signing of the binding agreement; or (ii) the average official closing price for the five trading days immediately preceding the signing of the binding agreement.

 To address the potential need for companies to raise capital quickly without the need for shareholder approval, the NYSE has adopted Section 312.03T, Temporary COVID-19 Exception, that will be available upon approval by the NYSE of an application demonstrating that: